Skip To Main Content

 Magnolia Junior High is one of 350 schools and districts across the United States to be recognized as a Model Professional Learning Community (PLC).
 MJH was recognized by Solution Tree for its sustained success in raising student achievement.
 The school’s successful implementation of the Professional Learning Communities at Work® process was a major contributing factor in the improved achievement of its students.

-Before the end of the first nine weeks, students were asked to nominate a teacher at MJH who has made a positive impact on their lives.
-When the final nominations were tallied, Ms. Smith, Mr. Paz, Mrs. Glover, and Mrs. Kirkland were named our students' choice for the MJH Teacher of the Quarter Award!
+Before the end of the first semester, students were asked to nominate a teacher at MJH who has made a positive impact on their lives.
+When the final nominations were tallied, Ms. Alaimo, Mr. Gaitán, Mr. Ketterer, and Coach Sheffield were named our students' choice for the MJH Teacher of the Quarter Award!

 Upcoming Events